Getting started with your board committee

 Mar 13, 2023 9:09:33 AM

 Committees play an important role in supporting the board.
-Made up of members with specific expertise, they help tackle specific areas of concern for their company, providing guidance on company strategy, finance and security, to name a few. board committees are structured to suit their organisation’s needs, so their style varies.
+Made up of members with specific expertise, they help tackle specific areas of concern for their company, providing guidance on company strategy, finance and security, to name a few.
+Board committees are structured to suit their organisation’s needs, so their style varies.
 But ultimately, they all share common goals when it comes to supporting their company.

 The thing is, though, many companies find it challenging to take full advantage of the unique benefits their committees offer.
 There may be a sense of division between the board and committee members or a general lack of organisation in the workplace that fosters circular discussions and undermines decision-making.